Skip to content

 5. Onboarding Staff Satisfaction

 Low staff morale could ultimately influence customer retention and loyalty.
-Survey your onboarding team regularly to understand how satisfied they are in their role and address any issues proactively.
+Survey your team regularly to understand how satisfied they are in their role and address any issues proactively.

-6. Employee Turnover in the Onboarding Team
+6. Employee Turnover

-Alongside onboarding staff satisfaction, tracking employee turnover helps you monitor team health, identify patterns, and intervene early if retention becomes a concern.
+Alongside staff satisfaction, tracking employee turnover helps you monitor team health, identify patterns, and intervene early if retention becomes a concern.

 Here’s how to measure this metric: